Why You Need A Pre-Purchase Property Inspection

 If the home you want to buy has problems, the inspection will reveal them.
 You can use this additional information to either lower your purchase price or cancel the sale altogether.
 During the inspection, the inspector will do things like check to make sure all the outlets and electrical systems are working in your home.

 TPC property Services will check the plumbing, check to make sure the drains all drain normally and even check the water pressure.
 The foundation will be inspected, the roof, and the walls.
 The inspector will look for rodent and bug infestations.
 He will let you know how much life you have left in the water heater and the roof.

 The inspection is long and thorough and usually takes up to 4 hours.
 Every issue will be written down in a report which you can go over at your leisure.
 You can use this report to your advantage.
-Use it for leverage to drive the price of your home down.
+Use it for leverage to drive the price of your home downpayment.
 If there are substantial issues that need to be fixed, you can use the report to back up the repairs.
 If the report is too negative, you can use the information to cancel the purchase.